kiranbakale/AMI-Readme/docs/environment_quick_start_guide.md

 The machines and infrastructure are now ready to be provisioned with Terraform.
 This is done via a few commands as follows:

-1. Change to the Terraform directory - `cd gitlab-environment-toolkit/terraform/environments/gitlab-10k`.
+1. Change to the Terraform directory - `cd terraform/environments/gitlab-10k` in the `gitlab-environment-toolkit` directory.
+1. Ensure that [Authentication environment variables](#1a-authentication) are set
 1. Run `terraform init` to initialize Terraform and perform required preparation such as downloading required providers.
 This typically only needs to be run once for the first build or after any notable config changes.
 1. Run `terraform apply` to actually provision the infrastructure, a confirmation prompt will be shown by Terraform before proceeding.